TemesgenA/my-list/README.md

 # Project Name
+> My To Do List

+# Project Description
 > My List is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.

 ## Built With